mavlink/qgc-dev-guide/en/getting_started/CentOS.md

 Reboot your device afterwards and make sure the new kernel version shows up as the default start option in the GRUB menu on boot.

-**Note:** You might need to disable secure boot in the BIOS to allow the new kernel to be booted.
+> **Note** You might need to disable secure boot in the BIOS to allow the new kernel to be booted.

 ## Running QGC on CentOS